NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

   cd my_primary/fastq

   # Create symlinks to our fastq files
-  for i in /proj/epi2021/nobackup/minute_chip/primary/*.fastq.gz; do ln -s ${i}; done cd .. cp /proj/epi2021/nobackup/minute_chip/primary/*.tsv cp /proj/epi2021/nobackup/minute_chip/primary/*.yaml
+  for i in /proj/epi2022/minute_chip/primary/*.fastq.gz; do ln -s ${i}; done cd .. cp /proj/epi2022/minute_chip/primary/*.tsv cp /proj/epi2022/minute_chip/primary/*.yaml

-Now, this is how your file structure should look like:
+Now, this is how your directory structure should look like:

 - :code:`fastq/` - Contains all the fastq.gz files in the table below.
 - :code:`libraries.tsv` - Specifies how the samples are demultiplexed.